-Pursuing a graduate degree can be expensive, but a fully funded Ph.D. program can offset all or part of the costs.
-Programs vary from school to school, but they typically cover the cost of tuition and may include a stipend to help cover living expenses and more.
+Pursuing the highest possible graduate degree can be expensive, but a fully funded PhD program can offset all or part of the costs.
+Programs vary from school to school, but they typically cover the cost of tuition and may include a stipend to help finance living expenses and more.
 In some cases, PhD candidates will be required to do research or teach as part of the agreement to receive funding.
 Students can also explore other ways to cover the cost of school, including scholarships or grants.